laataiasu/laataiasu.github.io/content/post/2020-11-15-law-of-comedy-part-3/index.md

 From the Japan cases where everything is so manipulative, we can see that there is irony about that.

 The infrastructure, facility, and everything seems so developed and beautiful.
-But there is a high number of suicide rate, prostitution, and any kind which leads to question of irony of what seems developed.
+But there is a high number of [[Suicide]] rate, prostitution, and any kind which leads to question of irony of what seems developed.
 Everything is manipulated, renting a girlfriend, renting a family, Hikkikomori, living with 2D, and so on.

 {{< youtube id="Jag6iyrSjsI" autoplay="true" >}}
 {{< youtube id="oFgWy2ifX5s" autoplay="true" >}}